-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 The mayor of London says there are 200,000 non-compliant vehicles on the road.
 It is estimated that 30,000 of those vehicles are vans.

-AutoTrader says there are only 5,181 vans for sale in London and 23,803 across the UK that are ULEZ compliant.
+AutoTrader data shows there are only 5,181 vans for sale across London and the South East and 23,803 across the UK that are Ulez-compliant.

 So it is true that compared with a year ago it will be harder for some people to replace their vehicles and also that there is a shortage of affordable cars and compliant second-hand vans.

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.